 (I usually don’t go for autobiographical readings of novels, although this one is often referred to in that context.
 It’s easy to see Dickens’ experience in David’s, as the middle-class boy is forced into the hardship and humiliation of manual labour.
 But I wonder if there’s something of Dickens in Steerforth as well.
 One thing we know about this author is that there’s a wide gap between the innocence of his heroes’ attitudes to women and Dickens’ own relationships.
 He famously lost part of the manuscript for Our Mutual Friend, which contains just such an idealised relationship, as he travelled by train for an adulterous meeting.
 Maybe in Steerforth he is – what? – not exactly revealing a darker side, but allowing that such natures exist, and are troubled by their own conduct.
 But what do I know?)

 It’s taken nearly half the novel’s length for the almost satanic reality behind Steerforth’s plausible exterior to become apparent to its narrator, and… and I was about to say that David is utterly shocked that his hero could behave in such a way.
 In fact, he isn’t shocked.
-Agnes makes her cool appraisal of his friend at the beginning of Book 9, two days after the night of ‘dissipation’, and he rejects it, surprised by her lack of judgment.
-The reader stifles a yawn, and is relieved that for most of Books 9 and 10 he allows her opinion to work its way into him.
+Agnes makes her cool appraisal of his friend at the beginning of No. 9, two days after the night of ‘dissipation’, and he rejects it, surprised by her lack of judgment.
+The reader stifles a yawn, and is relieved that for most of Nos.
+9 and 10 he allows her opinion to work its way into him.
 Now, Steerforth is associated with darkness and shadows in his imagination – so long as he isn’t actually present.
 Once he is, the old hero-worship kicks in.
 David is far more mystified than the reader when Steerforth makes a plea for him not to think of him too harshly if things, er, change.

 There is something terribly painful about David’s last sight of him.
 If Dickens has got to send Steerforth to hell – which he has, obviously – he’s going to send him off with a flourish.
 As David watches his sleeping form on the morning just before departing for Yarmouth we get this: ‘I left him. – Never more, oh God forgive you, Steerforth! to touch that passive hand in love and friendship.
 Never, never more!’
 Well.
 It’s worth saying that Dickens and Edgar Allen Poe were great fans of one another, and Poe’s inspiration for ‘The Raven’ – with that repeated ‘Nevermore!’ – was an earlier novel by Dickens.
 Any reader in 1850 – or 2011 – is bound to recognise in this final tortured parting the echo of the raven’s cry, with all its melodramatic overtones.
 The poem was published five years earlier.